voxel51/fiftyone/docs/source/integrations/rerun.rst

 has an example script that demonstrates how to combine FiftyOne with Rerun for the `NuScenes dataset <https://www.nuscenes.org/>`_.

-Follow the directions in the README to download the example data and launch the script.
+Follow the directions in the README to download the example data and to create a new FiftyOne dataset with samples that reference `.rrd` files.